SpaceyAsteroid/SpaceyAsteroid/README.md

 ### - INT list :D -
 - Object show fans / people in the osc!!
-- Furries!! (not the weird ones,, you know who you are *shudders,,,*)
+- Furries!! (not the weird ones,, you know who you are.)
 - Cake IRLs,,, *bats my little Loser eyelashes /p*
 - People that use tone indicators!!
-(Personally, I like tone indicators and find them really helpful!!)

 ---